 There are numerous references to parishioners being given relief in the County Poor Law records between 1601 and 1835.
 The original Chailey Workhouse was situated on North Common, but in 1833, after the amalgamation of several other village Poor Houses, it moved to the "Pouchlands" site.
 Workhouses were abolished in 1933 and the premises then became a Hospital.
 The original North Common site was acquired by Brighton Borough to be used as a Technical School, but eventually was taken over to become the now famous "Chailey Heritage".
 It is here that children with special needs, many of whom are resident, receive education and treatment to enhance the quality of their lives.
 Recently Chailey Enterprise Centre has been established, which uses computer technology to produce a wide variety of consumer goods, the sale of which supports projects within the Heritage.
 The Enterprise Centre also employs past pupils of the school.

 In the 'Last Will and Testament' of Thomas Thompsett, published on 8th February 1769, the sum of £40 was left to the then Rector of St Peter's, the interest on which was to be used to send four poor boys to school.
 In 1770, a cottage was purchased with the principal sum and by 1819 with the £7 a year rent it was possible to send not four but six boys to school.
 The school in question was at that time on the village green, but in 1852, it moved to the site of the present Primary School.
 The Thompsett Charity is still in existence and regularly finances educational trips for young people from the village.
 As well as the school, there were, surrounding the village green, a general store, butchers shop, tailors, Post Office, blacksmiths, a cobblers and a builders yard.
-Sadly these have all now gone, but we still have a thriving shop and Post Office on the A275 just south of the Horns Lodge Public House.
+These businesses no longer exist, but we still have a thriving shop and Post Office on the A275 just south of the Horns Lodge Public House.

-During the 1914 to 1918 conflict, no less than 238 men from the village served in the armed forces.
-Sadly 45 of those were never to return.
+During the 1914 to 1918 conflict, no less than 238 men from the village served in the armed forces, of whom 45 were never to return.
 They are commemorated on the Memorial, which stands on the village green.
 In the Second World War, Chailey residents once again answered the call to arms, with 172 men and 20 women serving in the various Armed Services.
-Fortunately, the loss of life, though significant, was not as great as in the earlier conflict.
-The village's loss is similarly remembered on our war memorial.
+The loss of life, though significant, was not as great as in the earlier conflict and is similarly remembered on our war memorial.
 Prior to the D-Day landings in Normandy, many hundreds of American and Canadian troops were camped in the wooded area which surrounds the present brickworks.
 If you look hard enough, you can still find evidence of their passing.
 Chailey Commons have also been used repeatedly for military training purposes over the years, as documented here.
 As a result, some evidence of the activity may still be detected, as described here.
 Chailey also had its own airfield, largely manned by Polish Airmen, who provided much needed air cover for the ground troops engaged in 'Operation Overlord'.
 A memorial to these brave men now stands adjacent to the new Plough Inn, the original pub having been demolished to facilitate aircraft operations.